nyomansunima/bioo/README.md

 [🐛 Issues](https://github.com/nyomansunima/bioo/issues) . [📝 Explore docs](https://github.com/nyomansunima/bioo)

-# Oobi - All in one software for freelancer
+# Bioo - Link yourself with the new world

 Bioo is a URL shortening and link-in-bio web application that simplifies the sharing of multiple links with a single, customizable link-in-bio page.
 Whether you're a content creator, influencer, business, or just someone who wants to streamline their online presence, Bioo is here to help you share your content more effectively.